Graduate Student Handbook

 Extended Master’s Status

-Anthropology Master's students who have completed their one-year tuition residency requirement, but not their degree requirements, are eligible for the Extended Master's fee (a very significantly reduced tuition).
+Anthropology master's students who have completed their one-year tuition residency requirement, but not their degree requirements, are eligible for the Extended Master's fee (a very significantly reduced tuition).
 See the Cost of Attendance Calculator.
-There will be additional partial fee waivers for the Extended Master's fee under the following circumstances: (1) students completing a thesis or final paper only and not registered for any content course or independent study; (2) students finishing an incomplete and not registered for any content course or independent study; (3) students serving as Course Assistants for Arts and Sciences.
-For further information, please refer to this document.
+There will be additional partial fee waivers for the Extended Master's fee under the following circumstances: (1) students completing a thesis or final paper only and not registered for any content course or independent study; (2) students finishing an incomplete and not registered for any content course or independent study; or (3) students serving as course assistants for Arts and Sciences.

 Teaching Opportunities

-Course Assistants work closely with the faculty in advising students and grading assignments.
-Course Assistants may be given opportunities to lecture and lead class discussion, and in some cases are expected to staff regular discussion sections.
-Final decisions regarding Course Assistants for Anthropology courses are made by the Director of Graduate Studies; for WMGS or other courses, inquire with the department or program administrator regarding how to apply.
+Course assistants work closely with the faculty in advising students and grading assignments.
+Course assistants may be given opportunities to lecture and lead class discussion, and in some cases are expected to staff regular discussion sections.
+Final decisions regarding course assistants for anthropology courses are made by the director of Graduate Studies; for other courses outside of Anthropology, inquire with the department or program administrator regarding how to apply.

 Research Assistant Opportunities